-The Church has the power and responsibility
+The Church has the power and responsibility:

-- (1) To acquire by purchase, lease, or donation real estate and personal property; to sell, exchange, mortgage, rent, improve and develop these properties; and to construct, maintain, own, operate, manage and supply any type of housing, religious, commercial or charitable accommodation, so long as these activities fulfill the purposes of the Church (see Clause 7 for approval process). - (2) To lease property to any individual, corporation, church, society, cooperative or association. - (3) To provide financial assistance, grants, administrative aid, building accommodation, or any other form of assistance to non-profit community organizations, churches, charitable societies or other association, as long as the Board or congregation approves that assistance. - (4) To borrow, raise or secure the payment of money in ways the congregation approves.
-Methods could include issuing bonds, debentures, guarantees, leases, mortgages, bills of exchange, promissory notes, or other negotiable or commercial instruments. - (5) To hold, invest, or spend the funds and assets of the Church to fulfil its purposes. - (6) To employ qualified staff without discriminating on the basis of age, race, colour, gender, sexual orientation, physical characteristics, ancestry or place of origin.

-(7) To pay salaries, staff benefits, rents, interest, maintenance, taxes, and other operating and administrative expenses.
+- 1. To acquire by purchase, lease, or donation real estate and personal property; to sell, exchange, mortgage, rent, improve, and develop these properties; and to construct, maintain, own, operate, manage and supply any type of housing, religious, commercial or charitable accommodation, so long as these activities fulfill the purposes of the Church (see Clause 7 for approval process). - 2.
+To lease property to any individual, corporation, church, society, cooperative, or association. - 3.
+To provide financial assistance, grants, administrative aid, building accommodation, or any other form of assistance to non-profit community organizations, churches, charitable societies, or other associations, if the Board or congregation approves that assistance. - 4.
+To borrow, raise or secure the payment of money in ways the congregation approves.
+Methods could include issuing bonds, debentures, guarantees, leases, mortgages, bills of exchange, promissory notes, or other negotiable or commercial instruments. - 5.
+To hold, invest, or spend the funds and assets of the Church to fulfill its purposes. - 6.
+To employ qualified staff without discriminating on the basis of age, race, colour, gender, sexual orientation, physical characteristics, ancestry, or place of origin. - 7.
+To pay salaries, staff benefits, rents, interest, maintenance, taxes, and other operating and administrative expenses.